College of William and Mary.

 Identifier: UA 6.094

-Scope and Contents The collection includes a letter, fragments, and a printed law defense pertaining to a case involving Stewart.The letter, written by Stewart to John Tyler of William & Mary's Board of Visitors, is dated July 6, 1825.
+Scope and Contents The collection includes a letter, fragments, and a printed law defense pertaining to a legal case involving Stewart.The letter, written by Stewart to John Tyler of William & Mary's Board of Visitors, is dated July 6, 1825.
 In it, he states to Tyler that there are a couple of evils affecting William & Mary.
 One is the lack of preparation of the students, specifically in regards to their knowledge of the Classics.
-He suggests requiring students have a previous knowledge of certain...
+He suggests requiring students have a previous knowledge of...

 Identifier: 00/05/UA 5.015